Gnauqoa/weaherwhiz-BE/README.md

 # Weather whiz BE

-Welcome to the Streaming Music Backend repository!
-This backend system is designed to handle the server-side functionalities required for a streaming music service.
-Below you'll find information on how to set up, configure, and use this backend system.
+Welcome to the Weather Whiz repository!
+This service provides users with current or forecast weather information for a location and daily weather notifications

 ## Table of Contents